Joe Dillon: Tampa Bay Rays organization (2009–2010)

-Statistics

 Coaching career

-On December 20, 2013, Dillon was announced as the hitting coach for the Washington Nationals’ AAA affiliate Syracuse Chiefs.
-He spent 2016–17 as minor league hitting coordinator for the Miami Marlins.
+On December 20, 2013, Dillon was announced as the hitting coach for the Washington Nationals' Triple-A affiliate, the Syracuse Chiefs.
+He spent the 2016 and 2017 seasons as the minor league hitting coordinator for the Miami Marlins organization.

-Dillon was named as the assistant hitting coach for the Nationals for the 2018 season.
-On November 21, 2019, the Phillies announced Dillon as their new hitting coach for the 2020 season.
-He was dismissed from the position on October 3, 2021, before the Phillies played final game of the 2021 season.
+Dillon was named as the assistant hitting coach for the Washington Nationals for the 2018 season.
+On November 21, 2019, the Philadelphia Phillies announced Dillon as their new hitting coach for the 2020 season.
+He was dismissed from the position on October 3, 2021, before the Phillies played the final game of the 2021 season.

+Dillon was named the assistant hitting coach for the Kansas City Royals for the 2024 season.
+On October 5, 2025, general manager J. J. Picollo announced that Dillon would not return to the team for the 2026 season.